Milan, an almost Perfect City Trip

 After the walk around the castle we found this special place. at first it was just a simple park, Simplon Park the largest park of the city.

-Simplon Gate is situated at the center of a wide round square known as “Piazza Sempione” (Simplon Square).
-It is adjacent to the Simplon Park and the nearby Sforza Castle.
+Simplon Gate situated at the center of a wide round square known as “Piazza Sempione” (Simplon Square).
+It is next to the Simplon Park and the nearby Sforza Castle.

 I just realized it up to now, that there’s a lot of similarities in terms of city’s features and certain sites is mostly alike to my city.
 The Gallery and now the park and this arch monument its like a copy paste of the Cinquantenaire Parc in Brussels.